Welcome to the YMCA of Metro Denver's Summer Day Camp

 A $25 deposit per week per child is due at registration.
 Deposits are non-refundable and non-transferable.

-Each regualr camp week costs $215 per child and each $25 weekly deposit you have paid will count towards that total.
-Full payment is due two weeks before the start of each week.
-If your payment is not received by the appropriate due date, the YMCA reserves the right to cancel your reservation and deposit for that session, and all remaining weeks, will be forfeited with no refunds issued or credited.
-Please see below for our due dates for each week of camp.
+Each regular summer camp week is $215-$230 per child and each $25 weekly deposit you have paid will count toward that total.
+The remaining balance for each week will be due in full two weeks before the start of that week.
+If we do not receive your camp week payment by the appropriate due date, the YMCA reserves the right to cancel your entire camp reservation and will not issue a refund/credit.
+Please see below for the exact due dates per camp week!

 The system will automatically set your account on a Weekly Auto-Draft with the credit card, debit card or bank account you registered with.